 With clients operating in financial services, insurance, consumer products, health care, pharmaceuticals or transportation, our litigation and trial experience across a diversity of industries is vast.
 As product class actions or high profile accident investigations increase, our teams serve as lead counsel for disputes and jury trials in state and federal courts and on appellate matters.

 Our San Francisco office was first among law firms in the U.S. to pursue and secure LEED® certification by the U.S. Green Building Council and is a model for sustainable design and green building practices.
 We are resolute in our commitment to a diverse workforce, community volunteerism and pro bono legal service.

-San Francisco partner and leader of the firm’s Labor & Employment practice Jeff Tanenbaum discusses a proposed rule by the Occupational Safety and Health Administration that would make workplace illness and injury data recorded by employers more accessible.
+San Francisco partner and leader of the firm’s Labor & Employment practice Jeff Tanenbaum discusses judicial approval of an enforcement tactic could allow the Occupational Safety & Health Administration to impose tougher chemical exposure rules on employers.

 - Amazon Unveils Drone-Use Plan Amid Policy Debate Over Technology